Partron1/Tableau_Hands-on_Project/README.md

 He shared some few specific columns that would be a good stating pace for what data to include: *date_time, traffic_volume, weather_main, and holiday.*
 He also shared that I may need to create custom columns and filters to the dataset in order to get the metrics I needed.
 I had the flexibility to work on the project in a way that will make me feel comfortable.
 The team shared with me some chart ideas although they knew I had my ideas too.
-They pointed to specifically in their call:

 **Chart 1:**